-Myanmar’s army actually exonerated itself in late 2017, based on the results of an internal investigation.
-This is where Gambia came in, with Justice Minister Abubacarr Tambadou instigating the case with the ICJ.
+In fact, Myanmar’s army exonerated itself in late 2017 based on the results of an internal investigation.
+Gambia then stepped in, with Justice Minister Abubacarr Tambadou instigating the case with the ICJ.
 A former prosecutor at the United Nations International Criminal Tribunal for Rwanda, Tambadou successfully gained the support of the Organisation of Islamic Cooperation (OIC) in moving forward with charges of genocide against Myanmar.
 Gambia’s legal team also included Dr. Payam Akhavan, a professor of international law at McGill University, who has stated his hope that the court’s order will “buy a measure of protection” for the Rohingya and help to “prevent further atrocities against them.”

-While the court’s decision brought hope to many Rohingya people, it also begged the question: what will the United States do?
+Thus, while the ICJ’s decision has brought hope to many Rohingya people, it also begged the question: what will the United States do?
 The response of the Trump administration to the crisis in Myanmar can be traced back to a conversation that occurred in the Oval Office last July, in which President Trump asked a Rohingya refugee: “where is that exactly?”
 Following this meeting, Washington released a statement which imposed sanctions on Myanmar, targeting four high-ranking military officials in particular for their treatment of the Rohingya.
 At the same time, however, the Trump administration has avoided explicitly labelling the atrocities as genocide, likely in an attempt to maintain some level of diplomatic relations with the state, as the Chinese attempt to do the same.
-Given the ICJ ruling, however, it was feasible to expect a change in this tactic, perhaps in favour of more aid to the Rohingya.
+Given the ICJ ruling, however, it would have been feasible to expect a change in this tactic, perhaps in favour of more aid to the Rohingya.

 This was not the case.
 A mere eight days after the ICJ’s ruling, the Trump administration announced that Myanmar would be included in a list of six countries facing increased immigration restrictions, which will come into effect later this month.